Trump, GOP ally vow Confederate base names won’t change

 Gardner’s comment illustrated how Trump’s tweet had unsettled GOP allies on a high-profile issue they thought had been resolved involving race and the military.

 The debate over the military bases comes amid a reckoning over racism sparked by the police killing of George Floyd, a Black man in Minneapolis.
-The Democratic-controlled House has approved a bill to remove statues of Gen. Robert E. Lee and other Confederate leaders from the Capitol, and Speaker Nancy Pelosi last month ordered that the portraits of four speakers who served the Confederacy be removed from the ornate hall just outside the House chamber.
+The Democratic-controlled House has approved a bill to remove statues of Lee and other Confederate leaders from the Capitol, and Speaker Nancy Pelosi last month ordered that the portraits of four speakers who served the Confederacy be removed from the ornate hall just outside the House chamber.

 A spokesman for Senate Majority Leader Mitch McConnell, a Kentucky Republican who also is seeking reelection and voted in favor of the defense bill, declined to comment Friday.
 The aide steered a reporter to a statement McConnell made on the Senate floor praising the defense bill and its strong bipartisan support.